daviddwlee84/DeepLearningPractice/Project/SemeionHandwrittenDigit/README.md

 ## Result

+Using 80% training data and 20% testing data in 1593 instances.

 ```txt
 After 50000 training step(s), loss on training batch is 0.075765
 After 50000 training step(s), test accuracy = 0.909091